What is it like in Glacier right now? The following information should help you in understanding current conditions in

 The Park is Open

 Glacier National Park is always open; it never closes.
-Right now, visitors are finding great opportunities to explore different areas of Glacier National Park.
+Right now, visitors are finding great fall color all along the Going-to-the-Sun Road from West Glacier to Logan Pass.
+The east side of the road between Logan Pass and St. Mary has closed for the season.
+Other areas of the park, like Many Glacier and Two Medicine also have fine fall foliage displays in progress.
+Check our Road Status page for current open and closed sections of roads.
 If you are wondering what diverse areas await you, see our Plan Your Visit page.